mas-bandwidth/fps/018/README.md

 This time regularly yield with runtime.Gosched() at key places and make sure the go workers are actually pinned to the right CPU.

-To mock the block on IO implement a simple TCP server in world_database.go with a blocking TCP socket connection per-player.
+To mock the yield while waiting on blocking IO, implement a simple TCP server in world_database.go with a blocking TCP socket connection per-player.

-When the world database receives "ping" return the response "pong".
+When the world database receives "ping" it returns the response "pong".

-Verify the correct pinning to cores with top.

-Verify multiple player updates work.

 # Results

 We can run multiple clients and their inputs get processed correctly.

 The IO block appears to be yielding to other player input processing functions.
-This is a standard feature of golang, so no surprises there.

-There's no way we're going to get 8k clients running with the simple TCP socket like this... but in the future we can upgrade the player server <-> world db comms now that we've shown the player server works with goroutines.